 Here's how, together, we're caring for caregivers

-J&J and UNICEF's prioritizing care for the caregivers means that health workers like Lena have been able to keep going.
-Through UNICEF's Extended Immunization Program, supported by J&J, children in Indonesia receive vaccinations against such preventable childhood diseases as tuberculosis, measles, polio, hepatitis B, and whooping cough.
+J&J and UNICEF's care for the caregivers means that health workers like Lena have been able to keep going.
+Through UNICEF's Extended Immunization Program, supported by J&J, children in Indonesia receive vaccinations against such preventable childhood diseases as tuberculosis, measles, polio, hepatitis B and whooping cough.
 Lena, who works at a health center in Indonesia's heavily forested region of West Papua, has been on the ground throughout the pandemic, keeping those services running.
-In charge of immunization at the health center for the past seven years, Lena provides vaccinations to over 600 children in four villages annually.
+In charge of immunization at the health center for the past seven years, Lena provides vaccinations to over 600 children in 4 villages annually.

 Even in the best of times, trekking to immunize children in remote villages required dedication and strong legs.
 Before COVID, Lena met families at clinics nearest them twice a month.
-But once COVID-19 shut those locations, Lena began traveling from village to village to vaccinate children and protect them from COVID-19's potentially devastating impacts.
+But once COVID-19 shut those locations, Lena began traveling from village to village to vaccinate children and protect them from the pandemic's potentially devastating impacts.